Searching for a Patient

 - From the Appointment screen, click on the ‘SEARCH’ tab

 - The program will default to a ‘NAME’ search.

 - Type in part of the patient’s last name, then a comma and then the 1st initial of the patient’s first name

 - Click the ‘SEARCH’ button or press the ‘ENTER’ key

 - When the list of names comes up, click on the ‘Demographic No.’ button to bring up the Patient Master Demographic information.
 Below we are picking the Master Demographic information for Hubert Heartfailure.

-- For a General Search, leave the search box blank and click the SEARCH button to obtain the full list of patients in the database.
+- For a General Search, enter a single space and click the SEARCH button to obtain the full list of patients in the database.

 - The smaller the amount of the name you type in for the search, the better chance you have of finding the patient without a typo error.